-This is the kind of thing I could eat multiple times a week without getting tired of it.
+This is the kind of thing I can eat multiple times a week without getting tired of it.
 I think the Campbells soup company did something to my brain early on, which means that I instantly associate creamy tomato soup with comfort.
-I love it so much.
-Since the Campbells days though, I have upgraded my tomato soup eating habits to this homemade version for my tomato soup needs.
+Since the Campbells days though, I have upgraded my tomato soup eating habits.
+I now depend on this homemade version for my tomato soup needs.

 I am obsessed with this tomato soup.
 It hits every spot on a cozy evening at home.
 It’s also really easy to make, and feeds a decent sized crowd pretty easily.
 Make this on those nights when you want your food to hug you.

 Creamy Tomato Tortellini Soup Variations

 This Creamy Tomato Tortellini Soup can be embellished with pretty much whatever you want.
 Swap out the tortellini and white beans for gnocchi and Italian sausage—or wild rice and rotisserie chicken—or keep it silky smooth, and serve it with a whole soft-boiled egg right in the middle.

 Because this Creamy Tomato Tortellini Soup has so much other stuff in it, it doesn’t even really need dairy at all.
 The onions, carrot, and celery blend together to give a smooth creamy vibe.
 I’ve added sour cream here because I love it, but if you choose to leave it out, you won’t be disappointed.
 Just don’t use cheese tortellini if you’re going dairy free!

 Whatever you do, DO NOT try to use any low-fat dairy in this soup.
 Tomatoes are acidic, and anything with less than about 35% fat will almost definitely curdle once you add it in.
 I love sour cream, and I feel really confident in it’s stability within this soup, but heavy cream or creme fraîche are also good options.